immutable/ts-immutable-sdk/packages/minting-backend/minting-sample-app/backend/README.md

        maxPerWallet: 2,
      }],
    ```
    Keep in mind that you can configure a single phase if you're not planning a phased approach but just a start/end time.

 This sample app only support the same metadata for all the mints. it is defined in the `metadata` field in the same `src/config.ts` file.
 Please make amend logic inside `server.ts` for calls to `mintingBackend.recordMint` to give metadata per token.

 4. Run the DB migrations:

    ```
    npx prisma migrate dev
    ```

+Every time you change primsa schema you need to run the above.

 5. Load your database, https://sqlitebrowser.org/ is great for this.
 You can also write a script that uses the Prisma client to load the database.
 Make sure you have your address allowlisted, and quantity is 1, isLocked is 0, hasMinted is 0.